 So that day on the playground, as I lamented my inability to keep up and prevent my offspring from being “that kid,” one mom piped up.

-“Why don’t you just put it on your calendar?”
+“Why don’t you just put it in your planner?”

 My what now?